uicids560/Efficient-Deep-Training/README.md

 Due to the fact that CCCIS’ key insights is to power critical operations at all stages of a claim with speed and accuracy, the main objective of this project is to identify and implement methods to have a relevant subset of data for modeling training.
 By selecting quality over quantity on the training dataset, it is expected to maintain or improve models’ performance.
 As a result, models will not take a lot of GPU power which translates into less time and money spent to train the models.

 ## Models Implemented
-Two different Convolutional Neural Network (CNN) Models were implemented, to test the impact of distinct number of layers on the accuracy and time spent for the CIFAR-10 dataset.
+Two different Convolutional Neural Network (CNN) Models were implemented, to test the impact of a distinct number of layers on the accuracy and time spent for the CIFAR-10 dataset.

 CIFAR-10 dataset has the following characteristics:

   - Classes: 10 (plane, car, bird, cat, deer, dog, frog, horse, ship, truck).
   - Images: “Consists of 60.000 32x32 color images in 10 classes, with 6.000 images per class.
 There are 50.000 training images and 10.000 test images” (TensorFlow).

-For CNN models, the following batch sizes were using.
+For CNN models, the following batch sizes were used.
 However, those batch size can be modified if needed.
   - Training Batch Size: 20;
   - Validation Batch Size: 20;
   - Test Batch Size: 1200.